bosun-ai/kwaak/README.md

 ```

 #### Ollama Configuration:
-Similar configurations can be setup for Ollama:
+You can set up similar configurations for Ollama.
+Make sure the model names and options align with your requirements:

 ```toml
 [llm.indexing]